vitoliveiras/nextjs-dashboard/README.md

 1. How to deploy a Project using Vercel;
 2. How to connect with a PostgreSQL database;
 3. Review of SQL commands, such as *CREATE TABLE* and *INSERT*, for creating tables and populating them based on *placeholder-data.ts* file.

+**How to connect to a local PostgreSQL database: tutorial available [here](https://medium.com/@dekadekadeka/next-js-tutorial-with-local-database-quick-start-guide-394d48a0aada).**